JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Local username/password registration now writes `password_hash` to match the live `users` schema instead of the broken old `password` column expectation.
 - Gallery and carousel modal views now show the existing thumbnail stretched to the modal frame immediately while the larger image loads, replacing the old spinner-only wait state.
 - The top banner now uses a darker cinematic gradient and an animated logo treatment with soft red light rays behind the emblem.
-- The main frontend gallery loader now explicitly requests `GET /api/db?schema=gallery_v2` and normalizes raw v2 `subjects`, `sets`, and `tags` into the existing client-side gallery contract.
+- The main frontend gallery loader now explicitly requests `GET /api/db?schema=${VITE_GALLERY_DB_SCHEMA}` and normalizes the configured schema payload into the existing client-side gallery contract; the current migrated path targets `gallery_v2`.
-- The admin Test Page is now repurposed as a schema comparison surface that fetches both `/api/db` and `/api/db?schema=gallery_v2`, samples random gallery images, and times preview plus full-image loading side by side.
+- The admin Test Page is now repurposed as a schema comparison surface that fetches `GET /api/db?schema=public` and `GET /api/db?schema=gallery_v2`, samples random gallery images, and times preview plus full-image loading side by side.
 - The live Postgres database now contains both normalized `gallery_v2` base tables and a `gallery_v2_compat` view-and-trigger layer that maps the existing legacy backend SQL shape into v2.
 - `gallery_v2` keeps normalized gallery metadata tables and adds a first-class `images` catalog table that does not exist in the current live schema.
 - The initial `gallery_v2` seed copied the current relational data and canonicalized one duplicate normalized tag pair: `old-school` and `old school` now map to one v2 tag record.